MicrosoftDocs/PowerShell-Docs/dsc/getting-started/azureDscexthistory.md

 - **Environment:** Azure
 - **Remarks:** This version uses DSC as included in Windows Server 2016 Technical Preview; for other Windows OSes, it installs the [Windows Management Framework 5.0 RTM](https://blogs.msdn.microsoft.com/powershell/2015/12/16/windows-management-framework-wmf-5-0-rtm-is-now-available/) (installing WMF requires a reboot).
 - **New features:**
   - Support for WMF 5.1 Preview.
-When first published, this version was an optional upgrade and you had to specify Wmfversion = ‘5.1PP’ in Resource Manager templates to install WMF 5.1 preview.
-Wmfversion = ‘latest’ still installs the [WMF 5.0 RTM](https://blogs.msdn.microsoft.com/powershell/2015/12/16/windows-management-framework-wmf-5-0-rtm-is-now-available/).
+When first published, this version was an optional upgrade and you had to specify Wmfversion = '5.1PP' in Resource Manager templates to install WMF 5.1 preview.
+Wmfversion = 'latest' still installs the [WMF 5.0 RTM](https://blogs.msdn.microsoft.com/powershell/2015/12/16/windows-management-framework-wmf-5-0-rtm-is-now-available/).
 For more information on WMF 5.1 preview, see [this blog](https://blogs.msdn.microsoft.com/powershell/2016/07/16/announcing-windows-management-framework-wmf-5-1-preview/).
   - Minor other fixes and improvements were added.

 ### Version  2.19